Quick Rankings: Best Sites to List a Room for Rent

 SpareRoom is one of the few room listing sites besides CoHabby that's designed specifically for room rentals rather than full apartments.
 It dominates the UK flatshare market and has been expanding into US cities.
 The speed flatmating events — in-person meetups for potential housemates — are a genuinely innovative feature no competitor has replicated at scale.
 Listing format is well-structured and room-focused.

 In the US, SpareRoom's coverage is thin.
 Activity is concentrated in a handful of major cities, and even there it trails Craigslist and Facebook significantly.
-The matching is surface-level compared to CoHabby's 40+ question approach — you filter by basics like budget, location, and move-in date, then read descriptions to gauge fit.
+The matching is surface-level compared to CoHabby's six-category approach — you filter by basics like budget, location, and move-in date, then read descriptions to gauge fit.
 Seekers in some markets pay to message landlords, which creates friction and reduces response rates.

 Pros